tfresource/modechoice/docs/06-specification.md

 \end{equation}

-The estimation results for the base model (from [CHAPTER 5](#chapter5)) and for these three alternative models are reported in Table 6-1.
+The estimation results for the base model (from [CHAPTER 5](#chapter5)) and for these three alternative models are reported in Table \@ref(tab:incpsec-models).
 The parameter estimates for all three models are consistent with expectations.
 That is, the effect of increasing income is neutral or negative for the shared ride modes relative to drive alone and equal to or more negative for transit, bike and walk than for shared ride.
 Further, all the parameters are significant except for the shared ride income